 Amongst the finest in Europe the Gardens have been created over the last 250 years by successive generations of the same family.
 They offer an unusual blend of long history and traditional design with inspired modern ideas and additions.
 The result is a garden rich in atmosphere, interest and vitality.

 The Herbaceous Border is its best know feature which is thought to be the first border of its kind planted in England.
 This along with the unique Quercus Ilex Columns, Pleached Lime Avenue of trees and the furlong walk make this simply the most amazing and interesting garden.

-Within its eight acres of formal gardens, which can take you several hours to meander around, there are many different areas, each with its own distinctive character, on the NE side of the house, beyond the Chapel is The Grove, a well established arboretum and a Woodland Walk of about 6 or 7 acre.
+Within its eight acres of formal garden, which can take you several hours to meander around, there are many different areas, each with its own distinctive character.
+On the NE side of the house, beyond the Chapel is The Grove, a well established arboretum and a Woodland Walk of about 6 or 7 acre.
 The Grove has a pathway approx 1/3rd of a mile long and it will take you approx 30 minutes to walk around depending on your pace and interest in the planting, while the Woodland Walk is approx 1/5th of a mile long and will take you approx 15 minutes to walk, once again depending on your pace.

 Warm regards Gillian Sands”